gtoutoungis1/flavors/README.md

 	</pre>

-The flavors library return all matching words with score more that the score's average, for all scores with value more than 0.
+The flavors library return all matching words wich their score is more than the score's average, and it is not equal to 0.